jmitchell35/gaining_awareness/network-web-infrastructure-docs.md

 1. **User Request**: You enter "www.example.com" in your browser
 2. **Local Cache Check**: Your computer first checks if it already knows the IP address from previous visits
 3. **Resolver Query**: If not found locally, your computer asks a recursive DNS resolver (typically operated by your ISP or services like Google's 8.8.8.8)
-4. **Hierarchical Resolution Process**: The resolver then follows a series of steps:
+4. **Hierarchical Resolution Process**: The resolver then follows a series of steps through the DNS hierarchy:
-   - If the resolver doesn't know the answer, it starts at the root servers
+   - If the resolver doesn't know the answer, it starts by querying the root servers
-   - The root server directs the resolver to the .com TLD server
+   - The root server doesn't know the specific answer but directs the resolver to the appropriate TLD server (e.g., .com TLD server)
-   - The .com TLD server directs the resolver to the authoritative server for example.com
+   - The .com TLD server doesn't know the specific answer either but directs the resolver to the authoritative nameservers for example.com
-   - The authoritative server provides the IP address for www.example.com
+   - The authoritative nameserver for example.com provides the actual IP address for www.example.com
-5. **Authoritative Answer**: The final answer comes from the authoritative nameserver that has been officially delegated responsibility for that domain
+5. **Authoritative Answer**: The final answer comes from the authoritative nameserver that has been officially delegated responsibility for that specific domain (not from root or TLD servers)
 6. **Result Returned**: The IP address is returned through the chain back to your computer
 7. **Connection Established**: Your browser uses this IP address to connect to the web server

-The term "authoritative answer" means the response came from a server that has official authority over that domain's records, rather than from cached or second-hand information.
+The term "authoritative answer" means the response came from a server that has been officially designated as the authority for that specific domain's records, rather than from cached or second-hand information.
+Root servers and TLD servers are authoritative only for their respective zones, not for specific domain names.

 ### DNS System Hierarchy: Who Controls What